openziti/edge/doc/breaking-changes-0.8.md

      * Service 3 would match because its ID is listed explicitly

 ## Model Changes
+### Session Names
+  1. api sessions had two endpoints in 0.7, `/api-sessions` and `/sessions` which was deprecated. `/sessions` is now no longer valid for api sessions
+  2. sessions used the `/network-sessions` endpoint.
+In this release, `/network-sessions` has been deprecated and `/sessions` should be used instead.

+### Session Format
+  1. When creating a session, the returned JSON has the same base format as when listing sessions, so it now includes the service and api-session information.
+The only difference is that the session token is also returned from session create, but not when listing sessions.
+  1. The gateways attribute of session has been renamed to edgeRouters.

 ### Role Attributes
 Services now have a roleAttributes field.
 Identities already had a roleAttributes field, for used with edge router policies.